Adaptive Learning Computer Vision

-You can visit our edge vision API website to try this solution and build your first specialized model.
+You can contact us for Edge Vision API service to try this solution and build your first specialized model.

 Adaptive Learning aims to build robust systems that can work efficiently and adapt to new environments (novel data distributions) without having to store or transfer data from edge devices to other systems.
 When applied, this will dramatically simplify machine learning systems’ architecture and lower their deployment and maintenance costs.

 We present adaptive learning as a solution to train a lightweight pedestrian detection model that performs well on unseen data.
 We will explain the benefits of adaptive learning and discuss some challenges along the way.
 We will also review some optimizations to further improve model performance.

 Let’s suppose you want to train an object detection model.
 Depending on your specific needs, you may decide to follow one of the following approaches: